 – Provide a complaints procedure that is fair, clear, and easy to use.

 – Publicize our complaints procedure so that people can contact us to make a complaint.

 – Make sure all employees at Alfaskolen know what to do if a complaint is received.

 – Make sure that all complaints are investigated fairly and in a timely manner.

-– Make sure that complaints are, if at all possible, resolved and that relationships are repaired.
+– Make sure that complaints are, if possible, resolved and that relationships are repaired.

 – Gather information that helps us to improve what we do.

-7.5.
-Confidentiality: All complaint information will be handled sensitively, involving only those who need to know and following any relevant data protection requirements.
+6.5.
+Confidentiality: All complaint information will be handled sensitively, involving only those who need to know and follow any relevant data protection requirements.